 Warrant vs Call Option – Similarities

-- Both warrants and call option give the holder an option to take benefit of the increase or decrease in price without actually holding the real asset.
+- Both warrants and call options give the holder an option to take benefit of the increase or decrease in price without actually holding the real asset.

 - Both give the holder the right to buy the underlying asset at a fixed price at a specified future date.

-- In both, the holder has no control over the underlying asset until he or she exercises the call option or warrant.
+- In both, the holder has no control over the underlying asset until they exercise the call option or warrant.